A city seminar incorporates your experience in the workplace — and the city — with your academic coursework.

 - Need a few extra credits for graduation

 - Students who participate in the 8-week summer learning work program will take the three-credit seminar, “Entering Professional Life: An Experience-Based Look at Workplace Relations.”

 - Credit Breakdown

-will receive 8 hours of academic credit from Hope College.
+will receive 8 hours of academic credit.

 Internship 5 semseter hours City Seminar 3 semester hours Total 8 semester hours